chesslogical/Adelia/readme.md

 File Upload Board with Actix Web

 This is a simple image board implemented using Actix Web in Rust.
 Super tiny codebase, has features of modern imageboards.
-Uses sqlite3 so you do not have to run a seperate instance for each board.
+Uses sqlite3.
+Reccommended to run a seperate instance for each board, for example confiture nginx /reverse proxy to run /a and /b and /c as seperate instances of the app on the same port.
+You start and stop each instance seperately.